computePods/developmentTasks/docs/Current/005movingUserFiles.md

 3. implement a FileManager which can `rsync` files between the user's personal workspace and a given ComputePod.

-4. update `notify2nats` to broadcast new personal workspaces.
+4. update `majorDomo` to register personal workspaces.

-5. determine how a user will "run" the `notify2nats` tool.
+5. determine how a user will "run" the `majorDomo` tool.

 ## Questions

 **Q**: Can/should `notify2nats` automagically register a new personal workspace with the federation of ComputePods?
+(We have now brought majorDomo outside of the pods and unified it with inotify2nats)

 **A**: Yes it can... to do this it should have a command line option to specify the "project" (so that multiple personal workspaces can be